merely-useful/py-rse/index.md

 ## Redoing Things {#bash-tools-history}

-Loops are useful if we know in advance what we want to repeat, but if we have already run commands, we can still repeat.
+Loops are useful if we know in advance what we want to repeat, but we can also repeat commands that we have run recently.
 One way is to use <kbd>↑</kbd> and <kbd>↓</kbd>
 to go up and down in our command history as described earlier.
 Another is to use `history`\index{history (in Unix shell)}\index{Unix commands!history}